OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

  - Take a peek at the *experimental* Pipe - [pack](https://bitbucket.org/octopusdeploy/pack/src/master/README.md)
  - Guides - [Octopus CI/CD pipeline Guides](https://octopus.com/docs/guides)

-Feel free to leave a comment, and let us know what you think about Bitbucket pipes, pipelines or container-based build chains!
+Feel free to leave a comment, and let us know what you think about Bitbucket Pipes, Pipelines or container-based build chains!